awsdocs/amazon-connect-admin-guide/doc_source/voiceid-event-schema.md

 ## Evaluate Session Action<a name="evaluate-session"></a>

 Emits events when the session evaluation succeeds or fails\.
+Reasons can be KNOWN\_FRAUDSTER or VOICE\_SPOOFING\.

 ```
 {...commonfields